plaksiki/SU-Website/docs/customer-handover.md

 ## Product Status & Handover Scope

 - **What this covers:** The web portal of the Innopolis University Students Union (SU) - the "business card" of SU and the interaction bridge between SU members and university students.
-Covers frontend (React/TypeScript), backend (Java), and database (PostgreSQL).
+Covers frontend (TypeScript), backend (Java), and database (PostgreSQL).
 - **What is NOT covered:** A mobile app - does not exist and is not part of the current project scope.
-- **Current state in one paragraph:** The current release is MVP v2.1.0 (2026-07-12, per CHANGELOG.md) - a React frontend paired with a Java Spring Boot backend, deployed via Docker Compose on the production VM 10.93.26.192. v2.1.0 added the SU Brandbook and fixed polls/events created from the admin panel not appearing on the site pages.
+- **Current state in one paragraph:** The current release is MVP v2.1.0 (2026-07-12, per CHANGELOG.md) - a TypeScript frontend paired with a Java Spring Boot backend, deployed via Docker Compose on the production VM 10.93.26.192. v2.1.0 added the SU Brandbook and fixed polls/events created from the admin panel not appearing on the site pages.

 ## Transition Scope